QianrXU/Study-Planner/README.md

 **Unit groups and units**

 On the left hand pane under the 'Select units' heading, the selected course or major/specialisation's unit group(s) (e.g., Core, Option, Conversion, etc.) and their associated units will appear.
-Each unit group has an information tooltip to the right of its header which, upon hover, describes the unit group based on information deducted from the *typeInto* field contained within the *Structure* attribute in *Json-export.csv*.
+The unit groups have point trackers to the right of the header which track how many unit points are required from each group based upon a numerical value found in the *typeInto* field contained within the *Structure* attribute in *Json-export.csv* (in the event that this field has no point requirement data the *introduction* field may be used).
+The number of points taken from that group in the study grid is tracked based on the *unitPoints* field, also within the *Structure* attribute.
+If the user exceeds the required amount the point trakcer will turn orange to signify that the user has surplus unit points in that unit group.
+Each unit group has an information tooltip to the right of its point tracker which, upon hover, describes the unit group based on information deducted from the *typeInto* field contained within the *Structure* attribute in *Json-export.csv*.

 Each unit has a color.
 This color explains when it is available to study (pulls from the *Availabilities* attribute contained in *Unit list.csv*).
 At the bottom of the left hand pane, each key is described to the user (Semester 1 only, Semester 2 only, etc.).
 The color palette that is used, 'Wong', has been developed with the intention of being accessible to people who are colorblind (source: https://bit.ly/3r4aukN).